ulikunitz/xz/doc/LZMA2.md

 |       39 |        3 |       30 |       3072 MiB |
 |       40 |        2 |       31 |  4096 MiB - 1B |

-For test purposes we add the dictionary size byte as first byte of a LZMA2 stream.
+For test purposes we add the dictionary size byte as first byte of an LZMA2 stream.

 ## Chunks